tazama-lf/EKS-helm/README.md

 ## Logstash Configuration

-If is set `LogLevel`to info, error etc.. in your Jenkins environment variables then you will need configure this.
+If `LogLevel` is set to info, error etc.. in your Jenkins environment variables then you will need configure this.

 For comprehensive instructions on how to configure logging to Elasticsearch, please refer to the accompanying document.
 It provides a step-by-step guide that covers all the necessary procedures to ensure your logging system is properly set up, capturing and forwarding logs to Elasticsearch.
 This includes configuring log shippers, setting up Elasticsearch indices, and establishing the necessary security and access controls.
 By following this documentation, you can enable efficient log management and monitoring for your services.